syncfusion-content/blazor-docs/blazor/heatmap-chart/appearance.md

 ## Data label template

-Any HTML elements can be added as a template in the data labels by using the `LabelTemplate` property of `HeatMapCellSettings` in the HeatMap.
+Any HTML elements can be added as a template in the data labels by using the [LabelTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_LabelTemplate) property of [HeatMapCellSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html) in the HeatMap.

 The following examples show various data binding methods in the HeatMap using the `LabelTemplate` property.

 ### Array binding

-By including **@Template["Value"]** in the template content, the value from the data source for the corresponding cell can be displayed in the HeatMap cell as data label template content.
-Additionally, the x-axis and y-axis label values can be displayed by including **@Template["XLabel"]** and **@Template["YLabel"]** in the template content.
+By including **Template["Value"]** in the template content, the value from the data source for the corresponding cell can be displayed in the HeatMap cell as data label template content.
+Additionally, the x-axis and y-axis label values can be displayed by including **Template["XLabel"]** and **Template["YLabel"]** in the template content.

 **Table**